kz26/PyExcelerate/README.md

 ## Support
-Please use the GitHub Issue Tracker and pull request system to report bugs/issues and submit improvements/changes, respectively.  **Pull requests *must* be based against the dev branch - we will reject the PR and ask you to rebase against the correct branch.** All nontrivial changes to code should be accompanied by a test when appropriate.
+Please use the GitHub Issue Tracker and pull request system to report bugs/issues and submit improvements/changes, respectively.  **Pull requests *must* be based against the dev branch - if not, we will reject the PR and ask you to rebase against the correct branch.** All nontrivial changes to code should be accompanied by a test when appropriate.
 We use the Nose testing framework.